ExpediaGroup/flyte/README.md

  to flyte when this is complete
  - flyte itself that will handle the interactions with the packs and execute the deploy flow that the user defines.

-The above 'deploy' flow would be defined in the flyte as follows:
+The above 'deploy' flow would be defined in flyte as follows:

 ```
 {